rodrigoprimo/wordpress-openid-delegation/readme.txt

 This plugins does not allow you to use your Wordpress installation as a OpenID consumer or provider.

+It was built based on MyOpenID Delegation plugin (https://github.com/benatkin/wordpress-myopenid-delegation).

 == Installation ==

 Use the standard WordPress plugin installation procedure.
 After installing and activating, go to